Set Prediction without Imposing Structure as Conditional Density Estimation: Experiments

 \subsection{Point-Cloud Auto-Encoding}

 Point-cloud auto-encoding maps a variable sized point-cloud to a single fixed-size vector, with the requirement of being able to reconstruct the original point-cloud solely from that vector.
 Following the setup from \citet{zhang2019deep}, we convert MNIST \citep{lecun2010mnist} into point-clouds, by thresholding pixel values and normalizing the coordinates of the remaining points to lie in $[0,1]$.
 We compare against two variations of DSPN \citep{zhang2019deep}: 1.
 Chamfer and 2.
 Hungarian loss based training.
-For a fair comparison, we use the energy function $E_\text{SE}$ defined in \Eqref{eq:set encoder energy}, with the same padding-scheme and hyper-parameters as \citet{zhang2019deep}.
+For a fair comparison, we use the energy function $E_\text{SE}$ defined in \Eqref{eq:set encoder energy}, with the same padding scheme and hyper-parameters as \citet{zhang2019deep}.
 Both baselines average over all intermediate set losses, based on intermediate prediction steps.
+The padding scheme consists of zero-padding sets to a fixed maximum set size and adding a presence variable for each element, which indicates if the element is part of the set or not.
 Furthermore, we compare against C-DSPN and TSPN \citep{kosiorek2020conditional} on their set size estimation task.
 They optimize for set size root-mean-squared error (RMSE), in combination with the Chamfer loss.
+We evaluate our approach based on a single prediction per example.